 Welcome to the yoga4cancer Teacher Training Portal.
-There are several training options available across the United States in 2015:
+There are several training options available across the United States and Europe in 2016:

 - Online + Weekend Program – 45 hrs – NEW

 - Intensive 5 Day Program – 45 hrs

 - Advanced y4c Training – Launching Fall 2016

 Yoga is an obvious step for cancer patients and survivors coping with difficult treatments and ongoing side effects.
 Doctors are now recommending yoga as a way to manage anxiety and overall wellness.
 In 2012, the American Cancer Society recommended up to 150 minutes of exercise per week – explicitly mentioning yoga – to reduce chance of cancer or defend against reoccurrence.
 So more and more cancer survivors are coming to yoga classes to gain these benefits.

 But not all yoga is the same and for cancer survivors the needs are different.
 True compassion flows from knowledge and facts.
 Without specific training, a teacher is not equipped to understand the unique physical and emotional needs and challenges of those touched by cancer.
 And cancer survivors come with higher expectations.
 The y4c training will provide you the knowledge and facts to work with this community.

 ✔ Facts about cancer, cancer treatments and side effects